tsnellgrove/dark_castle3/doc/to_do.md

 The journey to establishing the current structure for Machines was a long and winding one that's hopefully arrived at a reasonable solution.
 Here were the major milestones:

 1) In both Dark Castl ev1 and v2 I realized the need to interject pre and post actions into the game based on player behavior.
 A pre-action is one that occurred before the player's intended result (e.g. the Hedgehog blocking Burt from getting the shiny Sword).
 A post-action is one that occurs after Burt's action (e.g. after Burt pushes the Red Button the Control Panel machine should whirr and possibly open the Iron Portcullis).
 In the early versions of the game the player's commands were sent to an enormous If-Then-Else construct that checked to see if the conditions were right to invoke a pre or post action.
 This always disturbed me for several reasons:
 	A) It was extremely opaque to anyone reading the code.
-You could easily read through the coding for the Entrance and have no idea that going East or West off the Drawbridge was deadly.
+You could easily read through the coding for the Entrance and have no idea that going East or West off the drawbridge was deadly.
 	B) It took you out of the game... it was like a whole second set of game logic independent from the main program.
-	C) The If-Then-Else routine was neither scalable nor reusable For all these reasons I wanted a better solution in v3.
+	C) The If-Then-Else routine was neither scalable nor reusable For all these reasons I wanted a different solution in v3.

 2) My first idea was to populate rooms with 'conditional-command-lists'.
 These would be objects with lists-of-lists attributes that acted as AND and OR grouping of conditions and results.
 This approach had the natural advantage of signalling that something was going on in the room... but it was basically a large, distributed If-Then-Else list so it still had problems B) and C) from above.
 After tinkering with some psedo code I abandoned this idea.

 3) Next I considered specific machines with specific conditions and actions.
 For example, a 'travel_effect' machine that would reside in each room and produce effects like the "You can't turn back now..." message when going South from the Entrance as well as the hazzards and benefits of going East or West off of the Entrance drawbridge.
 I prototype this solution and made several discoveries:
-- Machines an be invisible
+- Machines can be invisible
 - Monolithic machines have way too many attributes to keep track of
 - The Entrance 'Go South' vs. 'Go East / West' use cases are very different ('Go East / West' is much more complex)... attempting to use the same Monolithic Machine for both leads to *many* attributes with Null value in the 'Go South' case.